jlarmstrongiv/tracecamp-winter-2020/curriculum/day-4/README.md

 ## Homework

 - Make an API route
-- Communicate with a 3rd party API †hat uses a private key
+- Communicate with a 3rd party API that uses a private key
   - If you don’t know which API to use, explore [Rapid API](https://rapidapi.com/)